junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 # Introduction

 A Verifier plays a central role in any Remote Attestation System.
-A Verifier appraises the Attester and produces Attestation Results, which is essentially a verdict of attestation.
-The results are consumed by the Relying Party to conclude the trustworthiness of the Attester, prior to making any critical decisions about the Attester, such as admitting to network or releasing confidential resources to it.
+A Verifier appraises the Attester and produces Attestation Results, which are essentially a verdict of attestation.
+The results are consumed by the Relying Party to conclude the trustworthiness of the Attester, before making any critical decisions about the Attester, such as admitting it to the network or releasing confidential resources to it.
 Attesters can come in wide varieties of shape and form.
 For example Attesters can be endpoints (edge or IoT devices) or complex machines in the cloud.
 Composite Attester {{sec-glossary}}, generate Evidence that consists of multiple parts.
 For example, in data center servers, it is not uncommon for separate attesting environments (AE) to serve a subsection of the entire machine.
 One AE might measure and attest to what was booted on the main CPU, while another AE might measure and attest to what was booted machine's GPU.
 Throughout this document we use the term Component Attester {{sec-glossary}} to address the sub-entity or an individual layer which produces its own Evidence in a Composite Attester system.

-In a Composite Attester{{sec-glossary}} system it may not be possible that a single Verifier may possess all the capabilities or the information required to conduct the complete appraisal of the Attester.
-Please refer to {{sec-need-multiverifier}}, for motivation of this document.
-Multiple Verifiers need to collaborate to conclude the appraisal and produce the Attestation Results.
+In a Composite Attester system, it may not be possible for a single Verifier to possess all the capabilities or information required to conduct a complete appraisal of the Attester.
+Please refer to {{sec-need-multiverifier}} for motivation of this document.
+Multiple Verifiers need to collaborate to reach a conclusion on the appraisal and produce the Attestation Results.

 This document describes various topological patterns of multiple Verifiers that work in a coordinated manner to conduct appraisal of a Composite Attester to produce an Attestation Results.

 # Need for Multiple Verifiers
 {: #sec-need-multiverifier }
-In order to conduct the role of attestation verification, a Verifier needs:
+To conduct the task of Evidence appraisal, a Verifier requires:
-1. Reference Values from trusted supply chain of the Attester
+1. Reference Values from trusted supply chain actors producing, aggregating, or administering Attesters (Reference Value Providers)
-2. Endorsements from trusted supply chain of the Attester
+2. Endorsements from trusted supply chain actors producing, certifying, or compliance checking Attesters (Endorsers)
-3. Appraisal policy for Evidence, which is under the control of Verifier owner
+3. Appraisal Policy for Evidence, which is under the control of the Verifier Owner

-The above inputs are linked to the shape and form of the Attester, i.e the type of claims and the policies of Verification.
+The Verifier inputs listed above are linked to the shape and form of the Attesters, i.e., the type of claims and the policies of appraisal of Evidence.
-For composite Attesters, there is a heterogeneity of Evidence formats, each with a specific purpose, for example a CPU and a GPU.
+Typically, Composite Attesters come with a varying degree of heterogeneity of Evidence formats, depending on the type of Attesting Environments that come with each Component Attester, for example, CPU variants or GPU/FPGA variants.
-The composite Attester composition can change based on market dynamics and availability over time (e.g., a set of racks in a data center gets thousands of new FPGAs).
+An Attester's composition can change over time based on market dynamics and availability (e.g., a set of racks in a data center gets thousands of new FPGAs).
 It is highly unlikely that there is always one appropriate Verifier that satisfies all the requirements that a complex and changing composite Attesters impose.
 It may not be economically viable to build and maintain such degree of complexity, in a single Verifier, hence there is a need for a Multi Verifier System.

 In addition to above, there are several other factors that can lead to multi Verifier system, few are listed below: